xxanxnie/TeachMeBack/README.md

 ## Deployment
 Heroku: https://teachmeback-e9b7cdefef4f.herokuapp.com/

-## What We Accomplished
+## What We Accomplished (Iteration 1)
 - Implemented the **Explore page** with dashboard features that display and filter skill exchange requests.
 - Built **access-control logic** redirecting logged-out users from protected pages to the login page.
 - Created the **signup and login flow** with `.edu` email validation to ensure only verified students can register.
 - Designed the **Skill Exchange Request model**, database migrations, and related controller actions for creating, listing, and viewing requests.
 - Set up **routes and navigation** between core pages (`/dashboard`, `/explore`, `/login`, `/signup`, `/requests`).
 - Added **Cucumber feature and RSpec tests** for access control, authentication, and dashboard/explore functionality.

+## What We Accomplished (Iteration 2)
+- Implemented a filtering system that lets users search for partners based on skill category, location, availability, experience level, and optional preferences.
+These filters are processed in the backend through query parameters and ActiveRecord queries, and the UI supports toggles and sorting options.
+- Built the reciprocal matching logic.
+When one user sends a skill-exchange request to another, we store that request.
+If the second user sends a request back—whether for the same skill or a different one—we detect a mutual match, create a Match record, notify both users, and automatically create a chat channel.
+- Implemented the messaging system so matched users can communicate.
+Each match spawns a Conversation model, and messages store the sender, content, and timestamp.
+We use ActionCable/WebSockets for real-time chat, and only the two matched users can access the conversation.
+- With these features, we now have the full core loop: users can discover others, match, and chat after meeting.

 ## Plan for Next Iteration
-- Get **filtering** fully functional on explore and dashboard pages.
-- Implement **matching logic** between users based on complementary skills.
-- Add **messaging and review systems** so users can communicate and leave feedback.
+- Expand filtering options and refine search stability and performance.
+- Improve UX of the matching flow, including better notifications and clearer CTAs.
+- Add message read indicators, profile enhancements, and session scheduling tools.
+- Merge review system.
 - Continue **Heroku deployment improvements** and add sample seed data for testing.